aman-17/911/README.md

-# gpt
+# 911
-GPT from scratch
+LLM from scratch.
+VIBELESS CODING!!